interrogator/corpkit/doc_interrogate.md

 {{tip}} Whenever you run an interrogation that produces results, all options used to generate the query are stored, and accessible via <code>Manage project</code> in the Menu.
 You can head there to access previous queries, or to save interrogations to disk. {{end}}

+Running an interrogation creates both a spreadsheet-style display of frequencies and a concordance, which can be viewed in the `Concordance` pane.
+If you don't need the concordances, you can turn them off in the `Preferences` pane.
+This may speed up slow interrogations.

+{{note}} Some types of interrogation do not produce concordance lines.
+Two examples of this are when you search for corpus stats, or when you return counts. {{end}}

 ## Editing spreadsheets

 Once results have been generated, the spreadsheets on the right are populated.
 Here, you can edit numbers, move columns, or delete particular results or subcorpora.
 You can flip back and forward between other interrogations with the `Previous` and `Next` buttons.